CorneliaKelinske/first_blog/posts/2021/07-22-hello_world.md

 ==body==

-My coding journey began with....
+My coding journey began with a friendly ....

-# a friendly "Hello World"
+# "Hello World"

 ... printed in Python way back in 2018.
-My husband, who at that time worked as an HVAC mechanic, had just discovered coding for himself and challenged me to try it as well.
+My husband, who at that time worked as an HVAC mechanic, had just discovered programming for himself and challenged me to try it as well.
 What can I say?
-I am very competitive and at some point said jokingly that one day I would be better at it than him.
+I am very competitive and at some point said jokingly that one day I would be better at programming than him.
-(While I have certainly not lived up to that challenge in general, I can say that I at least got better at Python than him, simply due to my stubbornness, which kept me coding in Python for a long time, while my husband quickly moved on to Ruby and then Elixir.)
+(Needless to say, that day has not come yet, but I might have out-pythoned him, simply because I stuck with it for longer.)
 At first, the reason why I enjoyed coding was not so much the fact that I could use my code to actually do stuff (because, to be honest, I really didn't), but the pure problem-solving aspect of it.